 However, William Mason’s cardiologist didn’t prescribe omelets.

-Although eggs had been cleared by many specialists, research still suggested they might be harmful for diabetics.
+Although eggs had been cleared by many specialists, research still suggested they might be harmful to diabetics.

 Eggs, Cholesterol and Heart Disease – Are We Done?

-These data strengthened the believe that dietary cholesterol causes heart disease and should be avoided as much as possible.
+These data strengthened the belief that dietary cholesterol causes heart disease and should be avoided as much as possible.
 For the omelette, this was the final nail in the coffin.

 In a 2000 revision of the American Heart Association (AHA) dietary guidelines (2) the message was pretty clear: “Although there is no precise basis for selecting a target level for dietary cholesterol intake for all individuals, the AHA recommends <300 mg/d on average.”

 For the layperson, this wasn’t too hard to understand.
 If cholesterol causes heart disease, eating it doesn’t make sense.
 So eliminating eggs from our dishes didn’t need much convincing.

 With more than 200 mg of cholesterol in each egg yolk, eggs were branded as unhealthy and were to be eaten sparingly.